-The following frequently asked questions (FAQ) and answers about food allergy are based on inquiries that have been received by, or forwarded to the Australasian Society of Clinical immunology and Allergy (ASCIA) since 1999.
+The following frequently asked questions (FAQ) and answers about food allergy are based on inquiries that have been received by ASCIA since 1999.
 This document is regularly updated as new questions are received or new information becomes available.

 Why is food allergy increasing?